 Bottom Line

-And as Amazon continues to grow, I hope the interesting facts I discussed, along with other information on how Amazon earns and what sort of customers it attracts, will make you consider the option of earning money through ecommerce sales.
+As Amazon continues to grow, I hope the interesting facts I discussed, along with other information on how Amazon earns and what sort of customers it attracts, will make you consider the option of earning money through ecommerce sales.

-Since we want to help you every step of the way in your online selling journey, please let us know what other aspects of Amazon business operations or Internet-based sales you want us to tackle in the future.
-Feel free to leave your questions, ideas, and suggestions in the comments section below.
+Since we want to help you every step of the way in your online selling journey, please let me know what other aspects of Amazon business operations or Internet-based sales you want us to tackle in the future.